-4. Fill or Submerge your container with just two to four inches of water above the surface of the soil or growth tips.
+4. Gently fill container with 2 - 4 inches of water.
+OR, when you are submerging in your pond--only allow two to four inches of water above the surface of the soil.

-5. Place in Full Sun or close to it.
+5. Place in Full Sun (8 - 12 hours of sunlight daily.
 Lotus need LOTS of sun and room to bloom.

-Many gardeners do not plant their lotus in adequately wide containers and get few flowers or only leaves because of the cramped growing space.
-The more room and leaves the plant produces, the more sugar those leaves can produce and the more flowers in the sunlight the leaves can provide sugar for, along with the proper nutrition.
+*Many gardeners do not plant their lotus plants in adequately wide containers and get few flowers or only leaves because of the cramped growing space.
+The more room and leaves the plant produces, the more sugar those leaves can produce--the more lotus flowers in the sunlight the leaves can provide sugar for, along with the proper nutrition.

 Fertilize only AFTER you have established plant with 2 standing aerial leaves.

-Fertilize monthly with pond tabbs.
+Fertilize monthly with pond tabs.
 The first one or two treatments can be a small dose of only one or two tablets as to not burn the plant.

 As you get more leaves standing high above the surface on a dwarf or medium plant you can increase fertilizer to 4 pond tablets or more ever two to three weeks as you see fit but be sure not to overfeed a lotus.
 You can always test the plant by giving it two tablets per week and never push the tablets into a root and break the root, gently choose a spot away from the root if you run into the root system. generally the roots grow at the very edge of the containers round and round like a wreath.